skip to main content

 Will I be required to wear a uniform?

 The Air Force uniform is worn one day a week.
 All uniforms are provided on loan.
-The program provides all necessary alterations.
+The program offers all necessary alterations.
 Students are required to clean them, as necessary.

 I want to take AFJROTC but don’t want to cut my hair.
 Can I still take the class?

 Boys’ hair must be kept within Air Force standards.
 This means it cannot touch the ears.
 Girls’ hair does not need to be cut, but it cannot extend below the bottom of the collar.
-Girls have the option of putting their hair in a bun, braids, or ponytail.
+Girls can put their hair in a bun, braids, or ponytail.

 Will I have to serve in the military after taking AFJROTC?

-There is NO military obligation for AFJROTC students.
-The Rocklin Unified School District (RUSD) does not provide student names to military recruiters.
+AFJROTC students are not obligated to serve in the military, and the Rocklin Unified School District (RUSD) does not provide student names to military recruiters.

 How much homework is assigned in AFJROTC?

 Homework is extremely rare in AFJROTC.
-Assignments are completed in class so students can work as a team and receive assistance from the instructors.
-Plus, homework is limited so students can focus on completing assignments in their core classes.
+Assignments are completed in class so students can work as a team and receive instructor assistance.
+Plus, homework is limited, so students can focus on completing tasks in their core classes.

 What is the physical training like in AFJROTC?

 Physical training (PT) typically takes place on Fridays.
-Students participate in running/walking, push-ups, sit-ups, team-building sports/activities (kick ball, basketball, etc.), and other exercises.
-The workouts are self-paced, but students are encouraged to push themselves physically to achieve greater levels of fitness.
+Students participate in running/walking, push-ups, sit-ups, team-building sports/activities (kickball, basketball, etc.), and other exercises.
+The workouts are self-paced, but students are encouraged to push themselves physically to achieve greater fitness.

 What type of career(s) will AFJROTC prepare me for?

-AFJROTC is a leadership development program that will prepare a student for almost any career option.
-The program covers lessons, including college preparation, the college admission process, and financing option discussions through direct instruction and/or guest speakers.
+AFJROTC is a leadership development program that will prepare students for almost any career option.
+The program covers lessons, including college preparation, the college admission process, and financing option discussions, through direct instruction and/or guest speakers.

 Can I take AFJROTC and participate in extra-curricular activities?

 Yes.
-There are many students who take AFJROTC while participating in athletics, band, student government, etc. AFJROTC students are encouraged to participate in school activities.
+Many students take AFJROTC while participating in athletics, band, student government, etc. AFJROTC students are encouraged to participate in school activities.

 All activities that take place outside normal school hours are voluntary.
-The program’s Military Ball is a formal dinner and awards presentation that is open only to JROTC students and their families.
-The Ball is held in January.
+The program’s Military Ball, held in January, is a formal dinner and awards presentation open only to JROTC students and their families.

 Are there field trips?

 Yes.
-There are generally one- to two-day field trips each school year.
-Additionally, the program also travels to color guard, drill competitions, PT competitions, and to local RUSD elementary and middle schools several times each year.
+There are generally one—to two-day field trips each school year.
+Additionally, the program travels to color guard, drill competitions, PT competitions, and local RUSD elementary and middle schools several times each year.

 How do you discipline students in AFJROTC?

 The program uses positive reinforcement for positive behaviors.
 These include formal and informal incentives beyond what is provided through the school.
-Students can earn ribbons that are worn on the uniform for good attendance, academic excellence, proper uniform wear, participation in activities, good conduct, and many others.
+Students can earn ribbons worn on the uniform for good attendance, academic excellence, proper uniform wear, participation in activities, good conduct, and many other factors.
 Students will also receive promotions in rank and increased responsibility as rewards for positive behaviors.
 Students in good standing academically and behaviorally will be allowed to participate in extracurricular activities.
-There are negative consequences for negative behaviors which may include communication with parents and discipline referrals to school administrators.
+Negative behaviors have negative consequences, including communication with parents and discipline referrals to school administrators.

 No. Air Force policy forbids instructors and cadet leaders from using physical discipline.
 The RUSD AFJROTC is not a disciplinary or rehabilitation program.
 Hazing is also strictly forbidden.
 AFJROTC is not “Boot Camp” or basic training.